neondatabase/neon/docs/glossary.md

 is called "checkpointing".
 The page server only creates layer files for relations that have been modified since the last checkpoint.

+Configuration parameter `checkpoint_distance` defines the distance from current LSN to perform checkpoint of in-memory layers.
+Default is `DEFAULT_CHECKPOINT_DISTANCE`.
+Set this parameter to `0` to force checkpoint of every layer.
 ### Compute node

 Stateless Postgres node that stores data in pageserver.